BSc (Hons) (NFQ Level 8)

 Career & Graduate Study Opportunities

 This highly regarded degree oﬀers you exceptionally good prospects in banking and ﬁnancial services.
-Other possible areas for future employment or study are:
+Future employment or study options may include:

 - Analytics or risk analysis